Private Journeys

 For more detailed information visit our When To Go section.

-The Falkland Islands pound.
+The official currency of the Falkland Islands is the Falkland Islands pound.
 This is equal to one pound sterling, with notes and coins being similar to those in the UK, varying only in their design.
 There are generally no currency restrictions.
 British currency is accepted or exchange UK sterling for Falkland Islands currency at the bank in Port Stanley.
 There is no charge for exchanging sterling for Falkland Islands currency or vice versa.
 There are no ATMs on the island nor is it possible to exchange South American currencies, but credit cards are widely accepted and you can get a cash advance on cards at the bank.
 A departure tax of £25 is payable in cash by all passengers on flights departing Port Stanley to South America.

-Chile, accessing the country by air at Punta Arenas, gateway to Patagonia and Torres del Paine National Park; Antarctica - many cruises drop anchor at the Falklands.
+Chile combines well with the Falkland Islands, accessing the country by air at Punta Arenas, gateway to Patagonia and Torres del Paine National Park; Antarctica also pairs well as many cruises drop anchor at the Falklands.

 Bank holidays.
 UK bank holidays are observed, with the exception of Easter Monday and the bank holidays in May and Aug.